WE’RE HERE TO HELP!

 Garbage bins are provided throughout the village.
 Please dispose of all food scraps, paper goods, and any trash into these bins.
 Use covered containers to put garbage in or closed trash bags, and do not throw any garbage onto the ground.

 Accidents can happen at camp.
-If clothing or sleeping bags become soiled, there are 24-hour Laundromats available in Oshkosh.
+If clothing or sleeping bags become soiled, there are 24-hour Laundromats available in Gillette.
 Locations are posted at the assembly bulletin boards.
 Instruct your Pathfinders to treat each other with respect and courtesy at all times.

 Pathfinders can easily lose money, cameras, watches, important medications, etc. in the tumble world of tent camping.
 We recommend that you leave travel documents and valuable items with your group leader.
 You have come a long way and it will be a big disappointment to lose anything.
 Help each other protect your valuables.
 If you do lose something, check at the Lost & Found building located across from the Registration Building.